tejada7/Java-Certification/OCP_Java11.md

 > [!NOTE]
 > Some important reminders about `Path#resolve` and `Path#relativize` methods:
+> - `relativize` is meant to transform an absolute path into a relative
 > - `path1.relativize(path1.resolve(p2)) == p2`
 > - `path1.resolve(path2)` will return path2 is this last one references an absolute path (e.g. `Path.of("foo/1").resolve(Path.of("/absolute/2))` → `/absolute/2` )
 > - `path1.relativize(path2)` will throw an `IllegalArgumentException` if path1 and path2 are mixed between absolute and relative paths